 Yes, a regulated financial advisor or sales person may be able to assist you in selecting a plan that is suitable for your needs.
 Before you decide to use a regulated financial advisor or sales person, ask about fees or charges for using their services.
 They may be paid a commission or sales incentive by the insurance company they represent or whose product they sell.
 They may get more commission or sales incentive from selling one product rather than another.
 However a regulated financial advisor must act in your best interest.
 They must make sure the product or service they recommend or offer is suitable for you and they must be able to show you (in writing) why they feel it is suitable for you.
 You may wish to get a copy of this document.

 If you wish to make a complaint about your private health insurer, you should first discuss it directly with your insurer.
-If you are unable to resolve your complaint, you may contact the Financial Services Ombudsman.
-The decision of the Financial Services Ombudsman is binding on all parties but when one party is dissatisfied with the decision, it may be appealed to the High Court.
+If you are unable to resolve your complaint, you may contact the Financial Services and Pensions Ombudsman.
+The decision of the Financial Services and Pensions Ombudsman is binding on all parties but when one party is dissatisfied with the decision, it may be appealed to the High Court.
 You also have a right of access to the courts in respect of disputes with insurers.